edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-ehic.md

 #### 4.1.3	The Business Context
 Healthcare providers in Germany automatically check the entitlement to healthcare services, ensuring that Alberto gets access to healthcare at the same costs as locals and that the reimbursement process for the provided treatment is efficient and fast.
 #### 4.1.4	The Verification Process
 -	After the accident, Alberto visits a local healthcare provider.
-The provider, onboarded in the EUDI wallet ecosystem, uses a hardware device with proximity technology such as NFC or Bluetooth to request Alberto’s EHIC and his PID.
+The provider, onboarded in the EUDI wallet ecosystem, uses a hardware device with proximity (e.g. NFC or Bluetooth) or non-proximity (e.g. internet endpoint) technology to request Alberto’s EHIC and his PID.
 - The request is sent through a secure channel using a standard protocol for digital information exchange between the wallet and the healthcare provider’s device to protect Alberto’s data.
 -	Alberto’s EUDI Wallet receives the request and evaluates it according to the registered and published disclosure policy of social security coordination.
 This evaluation includes a verification of the relying party (which may be represented by the healthcare provider’s organisation).
 - Alberto reviews the evaluation of the healthcare provider’s device’s request and gives consent to share the requested information.